bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     \frac{B\text{ is false}}{\text{therefore, }A\text{ is false}} \tag{R2}

-These rules extend quite naturally to our degress of plausibility.
+These rules extend quite naturally to our degrees of plausibility.
 For R1, if we think that A is plausible (to some degree), then it intuitively makes sense that B becomes more plausible.
 Similarly for R2, if we think B is implausible (to some degree), then